🐾 Introduction: The Truth About the Anatolian Shepherd

 💔 The Cold Truth:

-- May not bond like a Lab or Golden Retriever
+❤️ May never bond like a Labrador or Golden Retriever — emotions run deep, not loud

 🐕 Truth #6: They Might Not Get Along with Other Pets